St Catherine's School

 Procedure

 Parents seeking admission for their daughter should complete the registration form, pay the registration fee and return the form to the Admissions Manager.
-They will then be invited to meet the Head of Prep and the Headmistress, and have a tour of the Prep Department and the School facilities.
+They will then be invited to meet the Head of Prep and the Head, and have a tour of the Prep Department and the School facilities.

 Applicants for admission are assessed for the year group appropriate to their chronological age and potential pupils will often spend some time with the relevant year group.